Azure/bicep-registry-modules/avm/res/network/load-balancer/README.md

 ### Example 5: _Using internal load balancer parameter_

-This instance deploys the module with the minimum set of required parameters to deploy an internal load balancer.
+This instance deploys the module with the minimum set of required parameters to deploy a WAF alligned internal load balancer.

 <details>